vendasta/api-gateway-docs/docs/SSO/Implementing-Oauth2-IDP.md

 The endpoint should:
 1. Verify that the `client_id` is an expected value
 2. Prompt the user to log into your platform if they are not already logged in
+   - If you have a different database of users for employees vs customers you may want to display an "Employee Login" button alongside your customer login form
 3. Optional: Show the user a screen letting them know the website (based on `client_id` parameter) that they are about to log into and the permissions the website has requested (based on `scope` parameter) and get their consent the first time they SSO into the website
 4. Generate a random string to use as the auth `code`.
 Store it in a database or cache along with the id of the logged in user, client_id, scopes the user consented to and an expiry time a few minutes in the future.
 5. Redirect the users web browser to the URI specified by the `redirect_uri` parameter along with `?code=<auth code you generated>&state=<state query parameter from request>`